AirTrain JFK: Routes

 The Howard Beach Train and Jamaica Train routes merge at Federal Circle for car rental companies and shuttle buses to hotels and the airport's cargo areas.
 South of Federal Circle, the routes share track for 1.5 mi and enter a tunnel before the tracks separate in two directions for the 2 mi terminal loop.
 Both routes continue counterclockwise around the loop, stopping at Terminals 1, 4, 5, 7, and 8 in that order.
 A connection to the Q3 local bus is available at Terminal 8.
 The travel time from either Jamaica or Howard Beach to the JFK terminals is about eight minutes.

-The Airport Terminals Loop (colored gold on the official map), an airport terminal circulator, runs clockwise around each terminal, in the opposite direction from the Howard Beach Train and Jamaica Train routes.
+The Airport Terminals Loop (colored gold on the official map), an airport terminal circulator, runs clockwise around each terminal, in the opposite direction of the Howard Beach and Jamaica routes.
 The terminal area loop is 1.8 mi long.